Athletes and Addiction

 Athletes must perform well to be competitive.
 But even when they’re competitive, it’s often not enough.
-They feel the pressure to perform better, get faster and be stronger.
-This pressure drives the use performance-enhancing drugs (PEDs) to increase their achievement or reduce the number of errors they make.
+They feel the pressure to perform better, get faster, and be stronger.
+This pressure drives the Use of Performance-Enhancing Drugs (PEDs) to increase their achievement or reduce the number of errors they make.

 While there are safer, more effective ways to manage this pain, athletes often look for a quick fix because of the “doing whatever it takes” mentality.

 Culture and Accessibility

 Athletes get paid a lot of money.
 In 2016, the annual average income for a U.S. household was $57,617.
 The Average Income for a Professional Athlete in the major leagues was between $2.1 and $6.5 million.
 Not all athletes are in the major leagues, but they’re still making a lot more than the average American.
 Not to mention, the attraction of making millions can drive a person to use PEDs to get better, stronger, and faster.

 From an economic standpoint, drugs are easily accessible to athletes.
 But the lifestyle also comes with a slew of parties, special events, and late nights where drugs and alcohol are flowing.
 Athletes also tend to know a lot of people, making it easier to get the substances they want from medical and nonmedical sources.